aws/aws-cdk/packages/@aws-cdk/aws-scheduler-alpha/README.md

 ## Configuring flexible time windows

-You can configure flexible time windows by specifying the `flexibleTimeWindow` property.
+You can configure flexible time windows by specifying the `timeWindow` property.
 Flexible time windows is disabled by default.

 ```ts